Texas Department of Criminal Justice

-The responsibility of the Payroll Processing Department is to process accurate monthly salary payments with authorized deductions for approximately 39,000 employees while ensuring compliance with state and federal laws.
+The responsibility of the Payroll Processing Department is to process accurate monthly salary payments with authorized deductions for approximately 41,000 employees while ensuring compliance with state and federal laws.
 Core functions include payroll processing, payroll deductions, direct deposit program, employee time program, distribution of payroll warrants and federal tax reporting.
-Payroll successfully completed the Fiscal Year 2008 payroll conversion, which included a legislative salary increase for all classified employees.
-The Correctional Career Ladder was modified in November 2007 and May 2008, and a payroll for new hire bonus payments was implemented in April 2008.

-The Facilities Division provides a full range of facility management services to TDCJ, including facility planning, design, construction, maintenance and environmental quality assurance and compliance.
-The division's headquarters is located in Huntsville but there are maintenance employees working at state-owned and operated facilities throughout the state.
+The Facilities Division provides a full range of facility management services to TDCJ, including facility planning, design, construction, maintenance and environmental quality assurance, and regulatory compliance.
+The division’s headquarters is located in Huntsville, but there are maintenance employees working at state-owned and operated facilities throughout the state.
 These employees provide long range and day-to-day maintenance as required to keep facilities in proper working condition and to support each facility year-round.